DovetailSoftware/sdk-docs/readme.md

 	rake docfx
 	```

 	This rake task uses docfx to build the website, including the html, js, css, and images.
-When that process is finished, you can view the generated website at [http://localhost:8080](http://localhost:8080).
+When that process is finished, you can view the generated website at [http://localhost:8080](http://localhost:8080) but only until you hit Enter to let the build to finish.

 	The generated _site folder that is the online documentation is not part of this repo.